SnirShechter/Nuxt-Example/README.md

-# spectrum-app
+# Nuxt.js Example App

-> My fantabulous Nuxt.js project
+> A Nuxt.js example app, developed during a live coding in a Vue.js Israel meetup on 13.8.19.

 ## Build Setup